modelica/ModelicaSpecification/RationaleMCP/0031/type-aliases.md

 # Type aliases

 This document presents some alternative designs for the allowed use of type aliases in Flat Modelica.
-Ones the different alternatives are properly described together with their advantages and disadvantages, it will be possible to make an informed decision of which design to choose.
+Once the different alternatives are properly described together with their advantages and disadvantages, it will be possible to make an informed decision of which design to choose.

 ## Design alternatives for scalars